projectcalico/calico/getting-started/windows-calico/kubernetes/standard.md

   | /29                    | 4              |
   | /30 or above           | Cannot be used |

-In addition, it's important that `kubelet` is started after the vSwitch has been created, which happens when {{site.prodname}}initializes the dataplane.
+In addition, it's important that `kubelet` is started after the vSwitch has been created, which happens when {{site.prodname}} initializes the dataplane.
 Otherwise, `kubelet` can be disconnected for the API server when the vSwitch is created.

 **AWS users**: If using the AWS cloud provider, you should add the following argument to the `kubelet`: